Big Island Hawaii Activites

 Also just 10 minutes from the Dragonfly Ranch is the legendary Kealakekua Bay.
 Kealakekua means “pathway of the gods” in Hawaiian.
 It is also the first landing spot of explorer Captain James Cook, who brought the Hawaiian islands to the attention of western civilization.
 What it means for you is the premier kayaking spot on the Big Island known for wild spinner dolphins and occasionally whales (November – March) as well as incredible snorkeling and beautiful grandeur.

 The bay at Pu’uhonua O Honaunau and Kealakekua bay as well as Ho’okena Beach are known for wild dolphins.
 It is forbidden to chase or otherwise try and swim with dolphins however they are quite curious and quite often will approach snorklers.
 Its important not to try and touch dolphins.
 The bays are their resting places and its advisable to go early, 7:00 am and no later than 10:00 am when the dolphins are more active.
 After 10:00 am they become more restful and we leave the area so they can rest.

 Winter is whale watch season in Hawaii when the majestic humpback whales make their 2000+ mile journey from Alaska to the warm waters of Hawaii to birth their calfs and mate.
-Here is a list of whale watching providers.

 We highly recommend a visit to Old Hawaiian Coffee to see a real working coffee farm.
 Also the Living History Coffee Farm of the Kona Historical Society. ” Living History Farm brings the coffee pioneer’s story to life by depicting the daily lives of early Japanese immigrants during the period of 1920-1945.” (from the Historical Society’s Website).